sahib/rmlint/docs/rmlint.1.rst

    hashfunctions may, in theory, map two different files to the same fingerprint.
 This happens about once in 2 ** 64 files.
 Since ``rmlint`` computes at least 3 hashes per file and requires them to be the same size, it's very unlikely to happen.
-If you're really wary, try the *--paranoid* option.
+If you're really wary, try the ``--paranoid`` (``-pp``) option.
+This will compare all the files incrementally in a pretty fast way with zero collision chance.

 2. **File modification during or after rmlint run:** It is possible that a file that ``rmlint`` recognized as duplicate is modified afterwards, resulting in a different file.
 This is a general problem and cannot be solved from ``rmlint's``